Hello, from us to you

 Everything we do with our dogs, is rooted in science and the latest research.

-Whilst we’ve competed in working tests; spring pointing tests; the KC Working Gundog Certificate; and field trials, we feel that competition should not be the end goal.
-(Increasingly, this seems to be the way of things.)
+We’ve competed in working tests; spring pointing tests; the KC Working Gundog Certificate; and field trials, but we feel that competition should not be the end goal.
+(Increasingly, this seems to be the way things are going.)

 Adam shoots and is a super cook, so no game goes to waste.
 We fill the freezer each winter and really appreciate knowing where our food has come from and that it has lived ‘free’ rather than being intensively farmed.